IUnknown68/PumpkinLog/README.md

 included.
 The wrapper also has the advantage, that nothing bad will happen on systems where the logger is not installed, the calls to the logger will simply be ignored.

+So you have to:
+- include `libPumpkinLog.h` in your project
+- link against `libPumpkinLog.lib` (32 and 64bit available)

 ```C++
 using namespace PumpkinLog;